Anonymous6598/Anonymous6598/README.md

 I also have second account Anonymous5689.
 Subscribe to it, please.
 Support my adventures on Linux.

-I also have GitLab link.
+I also have GitLab account.
 Subscribe to it, please.
 Support my adventures in GitLab.